IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 ---

-# Enabling Google authentication in iOS apps
+# Enabling Google authentication for iOS Objective C apps
 {: #google-auth-ios}

-**Tip:** If you are developing your iOS app in Swift, consider using the {{site.data.keyword.amashort}} client Swift SDK.
+*Last updated: 16 June 2016*
+{: .last-updated}

+Use Google Sign-In to authenticate users on your Mobile Client Access iOS app.

+**Note:** While the Objective-C SDK remains fully supported, and is still considered the primary SDK for  {{site.data.keyword.Bluemix_notm}} Mobile Services, there are plans to discontinue this SDK later this year in favor of the new Swift SDK.
+For new applications we highly recommend using the Swift SDK.
 The instructions on this page apply to the {{site.data.keyword.amashort}} client Objective-C SDK.
-For instructions on using the Swift SDK, see [Enabling Google authentication in iOS apps (Swift SDK)](https://console.{DomainName}/docs/services/mobileaccess/google-auth-ios-swift-sdk.html)
+For instructions on using the Swift SDK, see [Enabling Google authentication in iOS apps (Swift SDK)](https://console.{DomainName}/docs/services/mobileaccess/google-auth-ios-swift-sdk.html).

 ## Before you begin
 {: #google-auth-ios-before}
+You must have:
+* An iOS project in Xcode.
+It does not need to be instrumented with the {{site.data.keyword.amashort}} client SDK.
-* You must have a resource that is protected by {{site.data.keyword.amashort}} and an iOS project that is instrumented with the {{site.data.keyword.amashort}} client SDK.
-For more information, see [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html) and [Setting up the iOS Objective-C SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-ios.html).
+* An instance of a  {{site.data.keyword.Bluemix_notm}} application that is protected by {{site.data.keyword.amashort}} service.
+For more information about how to create a {{site.data.keyword.Bluemix_notm}} back-end, see [Getting started](index.html).
-* Manually protect your backend application with {{site.data.keyword.amashort}} server SDK.
-For more information, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).

 ## Configuring a Google Project for the iOS Platform
 {: #google-auth-ios-project}